Copyright © 1991–2018 Andrew Pam. Last updated August 2018.

 Planned and supervised fit-out of a new server room at new premises including electrical supply, air conditioning, security alarm, fire sensors, cabling, transport and reinstallation of three racks and two dozen systems.
 Specified, purchased and installed Fast Ethernet and Gigabit Ethernet switches and cabling for on-site LAN.
 Installed and configured a FreeBSD Internet gateway server, installed and configured NTP time synchronization for the site and installed and configured dnscache, tinydns and autoaxfr to provide local DNS service.
 Planned and carried out IP address renumbering of entire network to integrate with new parent company after acquisition.
 Installed Brother MFC-8460N scanner, printer and FAX drivers and software for Linux and Windows XP.
 Installed and configured TWiki.
 Created and documented a standard CentOS installation procedure for test and development systems using both i386 and x86_64 architectures.
 Successfully recovered a corrupted Subversion source code repository and converted from Berkeley DB to FSFS storage.
 Replaced a failed boot drive and reinstalled Windows 2003 Server.
 Replaced a 3ware 9500S RAID controller with a 9550SX and created a CentOS 4.3 driver disk and custom Linux kernel RPM packages to support that controller model.

 Continued to provide consulting and support services for clients including WillowIT, Private Media, Pro Bono Australia, Kilmore Country Music Festival, Highbank Vineyards, Nicholas J. Johnson, Leon Moulton Architecture and Interiors, William Mora Galleries, Bluebottle Solutions, Glass Wings and Project Xanadu.
 Made changes to MySQL subscription reports on request for Private Media.
 Senior A/V and lighting technician for monthly variety show Sandbox Land.
 Senior A/V technician, transport captain, front of house and lighting technician for Melbourne International Comedy Festival production A Bunch of Pirates.
+Senior A/V and lighting technician and transport captain for Melbourne Fringe Festival production Heard of Elephants.

 Continued to provide consulting and support services for clients including Ansco, Glass Wings, Project Xanadu and William Mora Galleries.
 Replaced hard drives in three laptop/netbook computers with SSDs and migrated all data.
 Presented at Software Freedom Day 2013, attended the Australian Internet Governance Forum in 2013 and was a panellist in 2014.
 Invited back as a panellist at the Ruxcon 2013 computer security conference.
 Senior A/V technician for Melbourne Fringe Festival and Melbourne International Comedy Festival production Pop Mashup: Happy Birthday Doctor.
 Prepublication technical reviewer for Webmin Administrator's Cookbook (Packt 2014).
 Speaker (via Skype), "Intertwingled: The Work and Influence of Ted Nelson", Chapman University 2014.